CA 2020: Youth Perspective and the Future of California is a statewide initiative that focuses on the lives and experiences of young Californians.

 Democracy and the Informed Citizen

-A yearlong partnership, which runs until February 2019, between California Humanities and four community colleges is designed to engage a broad cross-section of young Californians in a consideration of the vital connections between journalism and democracy.
-It brings Pulitzer Prize-winning journalists to community college campuses, provides hands-on media literacy training, and strives to amplify young people’s voices and perspectives in public dialogue throughout California.
+A partnership between California Humanities and community colleges designed to engage a broad cross-section of young Californians in a consideration of the vital connections between journalism and democracy.
+It brings Pulitzer Prize-winning journalists to community college campuses, provides CA 2020 Journalism Fellowships to emerging student journalists, and strives to amplify young people’s voices and perspectives in public discourse throughout California.

-California Documentary Project NEXT GEN (CDP NEX GEN)
+California Documentary Project NextGen (CDP NextGen)

 Humanities For All Grants: Youth Voices

 The Humanities for All grant program supports locally-initiated public humanities projects.
 The Youth Voices strand of this grant program aims to reach and engage with California’s youth, specifically projects and activities that involve teens as primary program participants or audiences.
 Youth Voices aims to open conversations on issues that matter to teens.
 For grant guidelines and application deadlines, please visit the Humanities for All grants page.

-California Youth Documentaries
+California Youth Docs

 An original series of short documentary films that highlight the voices and perspectives of young Californians as they reflect on the challenges they face and the futures they envision.
-It will highlight the voices and perspectives of soon-to-be-voting age youth, shedding light not only on the problems we face, but also on the solutions youth are providing.
+It highlights the voices and perspectives of soon-to-be-voting age youth, shedding light not only on the problems we face, but also on the solutions youth are providing.
 The series will be a centerpiece for a broader statewide conversation about California’s youth and the future of California.